ai-kids-coding-club/workshop/README.md

 > "Make me an HTML website game _fill in the blank_" - fill in the blank with any idea you have!

-If you want help coming up with ideas you can type:

-> Can you give me some ideas for prompts that will generate fun HTML games and use emoji?

 ### 🔍 Discuss:
 - **What do you see?** 🤔
 - **What kind of game did you create?**